Priachoki/CA2_DynamicProgramming/README.md

 # Dynamic Programming
 ## Team members: Diana Aboa, Priyanka Achoki
-##Overview
+## Overview
 This repository contains the materials for our CA2 Pair Project for
 Algorithms & Data Structures.
 Our topic is on **Dynamic Programming**

-Things included in this project are:
+### Things included in this project are:
- 1)A teaching screencast
+ - A teaching screencast
- 2)C++ example implementations
+ - C++ example implementations
- 3)Markdown documentation explaining the topic in depth 4)Performance analysis
+ - Markdown documentation explaining the topic in depth
+ - Performance analysis
- 5)Contribution breakdown
+ - Contribution breakdown
- 6)Refrences
+ - Refrences

 ## Table of Contents